Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 • Work From Home Option:

-The Maternity Benefit Amendment Act also has a provision enabling new mothers to work from home, which may be exercised by the woman employee after the expiry of the 26-week leave period.
-Depending upon the nature of work, women employees may be able to avail this benefit on terms that are mutually agreed with the employer.
+The Maternity Benefits Act also has a provision enabling new mothers to work from home, which may be exercised by the woman employee after the expiry of the 26-week leave period.
+Depending upon the nature of work, women employees may be able to avail of this benefit on terms that are mutually agreed with the employer.

 • Creche Facility:

-• The Act also makes it mandatory for employers to educate women about the maternity benefits available to them at the time of their appointment
+The Maternity Benefits Act also makes it mandatory for employers to educate women about the maternity benefits available to them at the time of their appointment

 Need For Maternity Benefits

-• The primary reason for making maternity benefits available is to help new mothers adjust to their new role, to protect the health of new mothers and to ensure the well-being of the child.
+• The primary reason for making maternity benefits Act available is to help new mothers adjust to their new role, to protect the health of new mothers, and to ensure the well-being of the child.

 • Maternity leave proves to be crucial for strengthening families and inculcating the right values in children.